SourceGeneration/Blazor/README.md

 ## Reactive(Rx)

-State implement `IObservable<T>`, so you can use Rx framework like System.Reactive,
+State implement `IObservable<T>`, so you can use Rx framework like `System.Reactive`,
-- States does not have a dependency on System.Reactive.
+- States does not have a dependency on `System.Reactive`.
 - Subscribe `IObservable` must manually invoke StateHasChanged

 ```razor